tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 I just mentioned.

-The new standards are being employed, empowering more iterations to get previous works more mature and hitting the light.
+The new standards are being employed, empowering more iterations to get previous works more mature.

-MathSwe MVPs are designed with a General SWE (Mainstream/Mainstream+ according to the draft mentioned) quality grade.
-They're stable and well-engineered artifacts.
-As the organization's vision, MVPs aim to be replaced in the future with their engineering-grade counterparts, showing major maturity milestones.
+MathSwe MVPs are designed with a General SWE quality grade.
+They're stable for users and well-designed artifacts.
+As the organization's vision, MVPs provide early access while aiming to be replaced with their engineering-grade counterparts, showing major maturity milestones.

-The **math.software** app is an MVP that will reach production soon in `v0.1.0` with minimal and stable features, allowing me to exploit my premium domain and pass from theory to practice once more.
+The **math.software** app is an MVP that will reach production soon in `v0.1.0` with minimal and stable features, allowing me to integrate past results appropriately and exploit my premium domain, thus passing from theory to practice once more.